semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 ### Initialization agent {#init-agent}

-For some types of workflows, Semaphore must run an [initialization job](./pipelines#init-job) to evaluate and compile the pipelines before execution.
+Some types of pipelines require [initialization job](./pipelines#init-job) to evaluate and compile the them before the workload beings.

-Semaphore tries to pick the best type of agent for the initialization job.
-You can, however, change the agent used for this step.
+Semaphore tries to pick the best type of agent automatically but you change it for the whole organization.
 This is particularly useful when you are using [self-hosted agents](./self-hosted).

 To change the initialization job agent for all your [projects](./projects) in your organization, follow these steps: